 1. Calibre

 With a powerful eBook manager and easy-to-use interface, it features the creation and editing of an eBook.
-Calibre supports a variety of formats and syncing with other eBook readers.
+Calibre supports various formats and syncing with other eBook readers.
 It also lets you convert one eBook format to another with ease.

-The biggest drawback of Calibre is that it’s too heavy on resources and that makes it a difficult choice as a standalone eBook reader.
-Of course, that depends on what kind of system you’re rocking.
+The biggest drawback of Calibre is that it can be heavy on system resources, and that makes it a difficult choice as a standalone eBook reader.
+Of course, that depends on what kind of system youโre rocking.

 Features

-• Managing eBook: Calibre allows sorting and grouping eBooks by managing the metadata.
-You can download the metadata for an eBook from various sources or create and edit the existing field.
+- Calibre allows sorting and grouping eBooks by managing the metadata.
+You can download the metadata for an eBook from various sources, or create and edit the existing field.

-• Share and backup your library: It gives an option of hosting your eBook collection over its server which you can share with your friends or access from anywhere, using any device.
+- It gives an option of hosting your eBook collection on its server, which you can share with your friends or access from anywhere, using any device.
 The backup and import/export features allow you to keep your collection safe and easy portability.

 Installation